-SAVES OWN LIFE: IS FINED.
+SAVES OWN LIFE; IS FINED.

-Connecticut Man Punished for Killin Adder on Sabbath Day.
+Adder on Sabbath Day.

-New York. - A Danbury (Conn. dispatch gives an example of the of law. workings of the Connecticut blue laws.
-Peter Zarcone, 18 years of age, while walking through a swamp on by an adder.
-He had a shotgun with him and shot and killed the reptile.
+workings of the Connecticut blue laws.
+Peter Zarcone, 18 years of age, while walking through a swamp on SAGE WILL CASE COMPROMISED. his father's farm Sunday was attacked by an adder.
+He had a shotgun with Heirs to Get Double Amount of Their him and shot and killed the reptile.

 A policeman heard the report of the gun and arrested the young farmer.
-When Zarcone was arraigned before Judge Scott he was fined \$10 and costs.
-The judge said that he had no doubt from the nature of the evidence before him that the prisoner had used his gun only to protect himself against the snake, but the laws of the state made it a crime even to carry a gun quently he had no discretion under the law and was obliged to punish
+When Zarcone was arraigned before Sage was presented to the sur- Judge Scott he was fined \$10 and rogate Friday, and proved without costs.
+The judge said that he had no contest.
+Counsel for the executor and doubt from the nature of the evidence nounced that Mrs. Sage intends to before him that the prisoner had used give to each of Mr. Sage's relatives his gun only to protect himself against who are beneficiaries under the will the snake, but the laws of the state an additional sum equal to the amount made it a crime even to carry a gun no contest.
+This was accepted as quently he had no discretion under satisfactory by Senator Edgar T. the law and was obliged to punish